MolSSI-Education/mm_2019_sss_4/docs/Tutorial.rst

      [-4.81551374e+00 -4.81827587e+00 -5.84400959e+00]
      ...

-it will update our coordinates into the box.
+This will update our coordinates into the box.

-calculate total pair energy
+Calculate total pair energy
 ---------------------------

 .. code-block:: python